raphink/augeas-talks/rmll-2012/rst/augeas-rmll-2012.rst

 Its branches and leaves
 ------------------------

-... and their parameters into branches and leaves
+... and their parameters into branches and leaves:

 .. class:: small